2017 European Athletics Team Championships Super League

 These are the complete results of the 2017 European Team Championships Super League on 23–25 June 2017 in Lille, France.
-As with the previous championships there were a couple of rules applying specifically to this competition, such as the limit of three attempts in the throwing events, long jump and triple jump (only the top four were allowed the fourth attempt) and the limit of four misses total in the high jump and pole vault.
+Compared with earlier editions, several special regulations were in effect, including a maximum of three attempts in throwing disciplines as well as the long jump and triple jump, with only the leading four athletes granted a fourth attempt.
+In addition, athletes in the high jump and pole vault were allowed no more than four total failures.